The Dance Awards

 The Dance Awards is a national dance competition held annually in Las Vegas and Orlando.
 Dancers between the ages of five and nineteen are awarded to recognize excellence in dance.
-TDA is widely regarded as the most prestigious award presented for dance in the US, and is considered to be one of the toughest competitions internationally for young pre-professional dancers.
+TDA is widely regarded as a prestigious award presented for dance in the US, and is considered to be one of the toughest competitions internationally for young pre-professional dancers.

 Overview

-The Dance Awards (TDA) is a national dance competition that collaborates with Jump, Nuvo, and 24 Seven dance, produced by Break the Floor.
-The Dance Awards was first held in 2011 in New York City, where it continued to be held annually in 2012 and 2013.
-In 2014, the competition expanded to two locations, Las Vegas and New York City.
-It continued to be held this way for another year in 2015.
-However, in 2016 and 2017, instead of New York City the second location was changed to Orlando.
+The Dance Awards (TDA) is a national dance competition that collaborates with JUMP, Nuvo, and 24 Seven Dance, produced by Break the Floor.
+The Dance Awards was first held in 2011 in New York City, where it continued to be held annually until 2015.
+In 2014, the competition expanded to a second location, Las Vegas.
+In 2016 the New York competition was moved to Orlando.

 The competition is usually held in the first week of July.